Look for helpful links throughout to learn more

 There's also no premium for Part A if:

 - You’ve received disability benefits for at least 24 months.

 There is a monthly premium for Part B, which is deducted from your Social Security or, for those who receive them, from their RRB benefits.
 For 2019, the standard premium for Part B coverage is $135.50, although some may pay a higher premium based on income.1

 3. Are there any other costs for Original Medicare?

-In addition to premiums, you're also responsible for paying a deductible and coinsurance with Original Medicare.
-The deductible for inpatient hospital stays is $1,316 for 2017, while the annual deductible for Part B is $183.
-Coinsurance is typically 20% of the Medicare-approved amount for most services.5
+In addition to premiums, plan members are also responsible for paying a deductible and coinsurance with Original Medicare.
+The 2019 deductible for inpatient hospital stays is $1,364 per benefit period.
+The annual deductible for Part B is $185.
+Coinsurance is typically 20% of the Medicare-approved amount for most services.

 4. What is a Medicare Advantage plan?